 Not only does the City of Oaks boast award-winning estates, it’s also home to a slew of outstanding restaurants, boutiques, museums, galleries, and places to stay, not to mention loads of fun outdoor activities.
 We’ve rounded up our favourite wine farms in Stellenbosch so that you can go wining, dining and exploring to your heart’s content.

-Did we miss any of your favourite spots?
+What are your favourite restaurants on wine farms in Stellenbosch?
 Be sure to let us know in the comments below.

 Contact 021 881 3881, firstname.lastname@example.org